tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 ---

 I'm sure this will keep evolving.
-The frameworks that stick around are the ones that prove useful when you're actually in the weeds — making real tradeoffs under pressure.
-I'll update this as my thinking develops.
+The frameworks that stick are the ones that prove useful when you're actually in the trenches making real-world product decisions.
+I'm sure I'll update this as my thinking progresses.